keikhcheung/keikhcheung.github.io/_pages/about.md

 </div>
 </div>

-I have worked in 🇩🇪Germany, 🇫🇷France, 🇭🇰Hong Kong and 🇺🇸the USA in very different positions & contexts.
+I have worked in 🇩🇪Germany, 🇫🇷France, 🇭🇰Hong Kong and 🇺🇸the USA in the creative industry, education, and on the customer front.

 At the moment, I am doing experience design at the digital agency [*denkwerk*](https://www.denkwerk.com/){:target="_blank"} by day.